yongedevil/YTK_TechTrees/readme.txt

     description: Single paragraph description of the tree for the player.
 Displayed in the tech tree selection window when starting a new game. (approximately a 400 character limit)

-    unlockAllStartParts: If True the mod will automatically unlock all parts in the starting tech node(s), which are any nodes with a cost of 0.
-The game does this for all parts with an entryCost of 0, this option extends that to all parts.
+    unlockAllStartParts: If True the mod will automatically unlock all parts in the starting tech node(s), which are any tech nodes with a cost of 0.
 This is only relevant if No Entry Purchase Required on Research is disabled in difficulty settings.

     3.1.2 Unlocks Node:
     The Unlocks Node is a new subnode for the RDNode in TechTree.
 The Unlocks node has a list of "part" fields containing the names of all the parts unlocked by the RDNode.
 The mod will read this data and handle editing the TechRequired on all the parts.